by K.M. Richards

 Our story begins on April 15, 1963, when D.H.
 Overmyer filed an application for a new television station on channel 79 in Toledo.
 He was 38 at the time, and Toledo had two stations already: WTOL-TV on channel 11 (CBS) and WSPD-TV on channel 13 (ABC), with NBC programming split between the two.
 The following February, with others having filed competing applications for channel 79 -- one being Springfield Television Broadcasting Corp., which had begun expanding beyond its home territory in New England -- the FCC set the matter for comparative hearings.

 At first glance, Overmyer seemed to be exactly what the growing UHF industry needed: He was a self-made Toledo businessman whose extensive interests included trucking and warehouse holdings, and the weekly Toledo Monitor newspaper.
 His financial statement at the time showed ownership of 200 warehouses in 56 cities worth $35 million dollars, plus a leasing company and 80% ownership of Progress National Bank for a total somewhere in the neighborhood of $50 to $60 million.
-Overmyer also apparently had the drive to make a successful run at broadcasting; shortly after the FCC filing for Toledo, his executive vice president and managing director Robert F. Adams (formerly general sales manager of WBKB-TV under ABC) said they "hoped to acquire the full complement of AM, FM and TV properties allowed under the FCC's rules as soon as feasible."
+Overmyer also apparently had the drive to make a successful run at broadcasting; shortly after the FCC filing for Toledo, his executive vice president and managing director Robert F. Adams (formerly general sales manager of WBKB-TV under ABC in Chicago) said they "hoped to acquire the full complement of AM, FM and TV properties allowed under the FCC's rules as soon as feasible."

 The FCC set the KBAY-TV sale for a hearing in May 1965 while simultaneously approving the acquisition of WATL-TV.
 The WAND-TV sale was approved two months later, followed by the Rosenburg application in August.
 (The Stamford application was withdrawn in the summer of 1965 after his waiver request of the ownership limits was denied.)
 Overmyer then requested a move of the Newport-Cincinnati station to channel 19, which the FCC included in its further revision of the allocations table the following year.